ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Deploy Application Gateway

-Now we can deploy the Application Gateway.
-We'll start with an https listener before implementing mTLS.
+Now we can configure the Application Gateway.
+We'll start with TLS before implementing mTLS.

-Add the following bicep to the `main.bicep` file:
+Add the following Bicep to the `main.bicep` file to create an Application Gateway.

 ```bicep
 var applicationGatewayName = 'agw-validate-client-certificate'